 From seeking sample interview forms to questions on conducting a pilot SIS program, here’s what your peers are asking about the Supports Intensity Scale.

-Can I see a sample SIS interview form?
+Can I see a sample SIS-A interview form?

-Yes, please visit this link to read a case study and a completed SIS interview form.
+Our interview forms are copyright materials, but you may visit this link to read a case study based on a completed SIS interview form.

-How much time does it take to administer SIS?
+How much time does it take to administer SIS-A?

-Can I start administering SIS-A and SIS-C from any section in the interview form?
+Can I start administering SIS-A from any section in the interview form?

-Yes, you can administer the SIS-A or SIS-C starting with any section, as long as all the sections are completed.
-The order in which the subscales (or domains) are completed will not affect the individual’s score.
-Some professionals have found it useful to start with Community Living Activities, a less personal area, and then proceeding to Home Living.
+Yes, you can administer the SIS-A starting with any section, as long as all the sections are completed.
+The SIS-A is a semi-structured standardized assessment, and the order in which the subscales (or domains) are completed will not affect the individual’s score.

 Can anyone administer SIS?

 The SIS should be administered by a professional who has completed a 4-year degree program and is working in the field of human services (for example, case manager, psychologist, social worker).
-However, under exceptional circumstances, others who have experience conducting individual assessments and possess an extensive knowledge of behavior rating or psychological testing principles may be acceptable.
+Others who have experience conducting individual assessments and possess an extensive knowledge of behavior rating or psychological testing principles can also administer the assessment.

 Is there an electronic version of SIS available?

-Yes, SIS is available electronically.
-SISOnline is a web-based application that can be accessed universally at sis-online.org.
-SISOnline is available to large organizations as well as individual practitioners and small offices.
-To learn more about SIS electronic options, visit us here.
+There is an electronic database set up for entering and storing SIS-A interview data.
+SISOnline is a web-based application that requires a user log-in, and can be accessed universally at sis-online.org SISOnline is available to large enterprise organizations as well as individual practitioners and small offices.
 Individuals and small practices interested in SISOnline should send their queries to firstname.lastname@example.org.

 How can I order SIS?
-Does AAIDD offer bulk discounts?
+Does AAIDD offer discounts?

-The SIS Manual and interview forms in paper version can be ordered by calling 202-387-1968 or sending an email to email@example.com Don't forget to ask about our discounts on the purchase of 50 test kits (Manual plus interview forms) or more.
-If you are interested in using the web-based application, SISOnline, please send a query to firstname.lastname@example.org.
+The SIS Manual and interview forms in paper version can be ordered by calling 202-387-1968 or sending an email to email@example.com Don't forget to ask about our discounts for those with AAIDD membership.
+If you are interested in using the web-based application, SISOnline, please send a query to firstname.lastname@example.org